 - WordPress has been translated into over 70 languages.

-- WordPress is continually built and improved upon by volunteers.
-People from all around the world are at work developing and improving the WordPress software each day.
+- WordPress code is continually worked on by volunteers.
+People from all around the world work on developing and improving the WordPress software each day.

-- The WordPress software is regularly updated to eliminate bugs and improve its ease of use and security.
+- WordPress is regularly updated to fix bugs and improve its ease of use and security.

 - WordPress delivers content online to visitors worldwide.
-WordPress has been translated and localized into over 70 international languages and dialects.
+WordPress has been translated and localized into over seventy international languages.

-- There is virtually no limit to what type of site you can build with WordPress.
+- There is almost no limit to what you can do with WordPress.

-In simple terms, a content management system (CMS), is a web tool for non-technical users.
-It is designed to make it easy for non-technical website users to add, edit and manage all content on their website.
+A content management system (CMS), is a web tool for non-technical users.
+It is designed to make it easier for non-technical users to add, modify and manage content on their website.

 WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom work from home.
-Despite being a distributed company with so few employees, WordPress.com (the hosted version of WordPress) currently attracts more unique visitors than Facebook, Amazon, Twitter, Yahoo.com, and eBay …
+Despite its distributed model and having so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique views per month than Amazon, Facebook, Twitter, Yahoo.com, and eBay …

 WordPress is the world’s leading CMS platform and powers over 30% of the web …